Useurmind/ModuleInject/Doc.ModuleInject/method_injection.md

 ###Current limitations
 Their are currently only InitializeWith calls for up to 3 arguments and no overloads for using constant values.
 Can be easily fixed by creating the overloads.
 But time is so scarce.

-###CallMethod
-The second way to implement method injection is the function CallMethod which can be used like in the following example:

-    RegisterPublicComponent<IInitializableComponent, InitializableComponent>(x => x.Component)
-        .CallMethod((comp, module) => comp.Initialize(module.ComponentToInject));

-This works pretty much the same as calling InitializeWith but is much more flexible.
-This is because you can call any method.
-Note that you can only inject components of the module specified in the parameter list and constant values.
-Both types of parameters can be casted to get the correct type.